prthvk/prthvk.github.io/README.md

 <ul>
   <li>Built a machine learning model to predict house prices using historical data and optimized accuracy with algorithms like Random Forest and XGBoost.</li>
-  <li>Conducted exploratory data analysis (EDA), feature engineering, and dimensionality reduction to enhance model performance.</li>
+  <li>Enhanced model performance by 33\% compared to baseline model with exploratory data analysis (EDA), feature engineering, and dimensionality reduction.</li>
     <li>Trained and evaluated multiple models with hyperparameter tuning, achieving a mean absolute error (MAE) of ~$17,000.</li>
       <li>Created visualizations to analyze the importance of features, correlations, trends, and model performance metrics.</li>
 </ul>